hugoQ1/go-epik/documentation/en/architecture.md

 # Sync

-Sync refers to the process by which a Lotus node synchronizes to the heaviest chain being advertised by its peers.
+Sync refers to the process by which a epik node synchronizes to the heaviest chain being advertised by its peers.
-At a high-level, Lotus syncs in a manner similar to most other blockchains; a Lotus node listens to the various chains its peers claim to be at, picks the heaviest one, requests the blocks in the chosen chain, and validates each block in that chain, running all state transitions along the way.
+At a high-level, epik syncs in a manner similar to most other blockchains; a epik node listens to the various chains its peers claim to be at, picks the heaviest one, requests the blocks in the chosen chain, and validates each block in that chain, running all state transitions along the way.

-The majority of the sync functionality happens in the [`Syncer`](https://github.com/filecoin-project/lotus/blob/master/chain/sync.go), internally managed by a [`SyncManager`](https://github.com/filecoin-project/lotus/blob/master/chain/sync_manager.go).
+The majority of the sync functionality happens in the [`Syncer`](https://github.com/EpiK-Protocol/go-epik/blob/master/chain/sync.go), internally managed by a [`SyncManager`](https://github.com/EpiK-Protocol/go-epik/blob/master/chain/sync_manager.go).

 We now discuss the various stages of the sync process.

 ## Sync setup

-When a Lotus node connects to a new peer, we exchange the head of our chain with the new peer through [the `hello` protocol](https://github.com/filecoin-project/lotus/blob/master/node/hello/hello.go).
+When a epik node connects to a new peer, we exchange the head of our chain with the new peer through [the `hello` protocol](https://github.com/EpiK-Protocol/go-epik/blob/master/node/hello/hello.go).
 If the peer's head is heavier than ours, we try to sync to it.
 Note that we do NOT update our chain head at this stage.